 But they do have a place.
 These sets are good if you are playing only at the family reunions or family camping trips.
 Also, if you play in grass or uneven surfaces than having a perfectly balanced and weighted ball won’t make much of a difference.
 These sets will be just fine.
 I’d recommend staying on the lower end of the price point if this describes you.

 I used to play with my friends cheap set and boy what a difference.
 I was shocked at how much heavier and solid feeling these were.
 The first game we played I had to get used to them, but it wasn’t long before I was playing better than I ever had before.
-If you are looking for some color and smaller balls (great for children) there is a beach bocce ball set which has 5 stars on amazon!
-I haven’t personally had my hands on these, but from the reviews it seems as if everyone likes them.
+If you are looking for some color and smaller balls (great for children) there is a beach bocce ball set.
+I haven’t personally had my hands on these, but the company SeaTurtle Sports is known for quality products.
 They are smaller which means they are lighter which makes them better suited for the beach and younger players.
 The colors just make them look so fun!
 I may be getting these for the beach.
 I’ll post a review when I do.

 Real quick, there are some sets that are in the hundreds of dollars too.
 I don’t see a need for these unless you are going for aesthetics like marbled bocce balls.
 If that’s your thing go for it, but I’d recommend staying closer to the $100 price point and going out to dinner to celebrate for your new bocce set.

 These sets are for anyone that wants a durable set that will last them for many years if not decades.
 It is for those that are going to be playing on bocce courts and want a straight roll.
 It is for those playing at the park with the family and need a set that can take the abuse.
 It’s for all bocce enthusiasts and professionals.